-- > Special Section A Offences committed in the context of relations with the Public Administration; - Special Section B Computer crimes; - Special Section C Counterfeiting of currency, public credit notes, official stamps, Offences against industry and commerce, as well as counterfeiting and violation of copyrights; - Special Section D Corporate offences; - Special Section E Negligent offences in breach of workplace health and safety laws; - Special Section F Money laundering, receiving stolen goods and self-laundering; - Special Section G Crimes related to immigration; - Special Section H Environmental offences; - > Special Section I Coercion not to make statements or to make untrue statements to the judicial authority; - Special Section J Crimes against individuals; - Special Section K Tax Offences; - Special Section L Smuggling offences; - Special Section M Offences relating to non-cash payment instruments; - Special Section N Instrumental processes.
+- > Special Section A Offences committed in the context of relations with the Public Administration; - Special Section B Computer crimes; - Special Section C Counterfeiting of currency, public credit notes, official stamps, Offences against industry and commerce, as well as counterfeiting and violation of copyrights; - Special Section D Corporate offences; - Special Section E Negligent offences in breach of workplace health and safety laws; - Special Section F Money laundering, receiving stolen goods and self-laundering; - > Special Section G Crimes related to immigration; - Special Section H Environmental offences; - > Special Section I Coercion not to make statements or to make untrue statements to the judicial authority; - Special Section J Crimes against individuals; - Special Section K Tax Offences; - Special Section L Smuggling offences; - > Special Section M Offences related to non-cash means of payment; - Special Section N Instrumental Processes.

-As regards other "predicate offences" in terms of administrative liability of entities pursuant to the Decree, crimes of terrorism or subversion of the democratic order, transnational crimes, crimes of association, organised crime, market abuse crimes, crimes of racism and xenophobia, offences of fraud in sports competitions and illegal gambling or betting, crimes against cultural heritage, illicit trafficking of cultural assets and looting of cultural properties and landscape assets, it should be noted that although these have been taken into account in the preliminary analysis, no sensitive activities were identified (after analysis, considerations and interviews with key officers), given that the risk of the actual commission of such crimes is considered to be negligible and, therefore, no specific rules and/or procedures have been provided, without prejudice to the references made to conduct in compliance with the applicable regulations contained in the Code.
+As regards the other "predicate offences" of the administrative liability of entities pursuant to the Decree, crimes for purposes of terrorism or subversion of the democratic order, transnational crimes, crimes of association, organised crime, market abuse crimes, crimes of racism and xenophobia, offences of fraud in sports competitions and illegal gambling or betting, offences against cultural heritage and offences of laundering and looting of cultural and landscape heritage, and excise-related offences, it is noted that although these have been taken into account in the preliminary analysis, no sensitive activities were identified (after analysis, considerations and interviews with key officers), given that the risk of the actual commission of such crimes is considered to be negligible and, therefore, no specific rules and/or procedures have been provided, without prejudice to the references made to conduct in compliance with the applicable regulations contained in the Code.